orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 This outline includes three main sections:

 1. [Summary Table](#summary-table):
-   1. A table summarizing all of the proposals with the following categories:
+   1. Summarizes all of the proposals with the following categories:
       1. Priority
       2. Governance Stage
       3. Technical Stage